Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my own.

 You can choose from a variety of mix-ins to add to the peanut butter.
 Each cup can have up to four mix-ins and then two toppings – fudge and/or marshmallow.
 While the tastologist is working on your cup, you’ll learn about the history of the H.B.
 Reese’s, and how the Reese’s Cup became a Hershey’s product.

 The finished product is placed in a box with handles.
 Pro tip: Chocolate World can “bag check” your chocolate for you if you are headed into Hersheypark for the day.
 Go to the retail registers for more information on bag check.

-Hershey’s Unwrapped is Hershey Chocolate World’s newest attraction.
+Hershey’s Unwrapped is a relatively new Hershey Chocolate World attraction.
 It’s a tasting adventure which includes a tin of chocolates for each participant to savor as they are taken through an adventurous story.
 The meeting place for this attraction is to the left after walking through the doors in the main lobby.
 It lasts about 30 minutes.

 Food Court & Retail

 If there’s time between attractions, it’s easy to fill it with looking around the retail store which includes both various chocolate-themed souvenirs and Hershey’s branded clothing and merchandise.
 The food court has many options, including kids’ meals, ice cream sundaes, milkshakes, and plenty of other dessert options.

 Tips & Tricks